yacinecheikh/custom-linux/README.md

 adduser $USER abuild	# add current user to the abuild groups abuild-keygen -a -i -n	# Add a key in ~/.abuild and Install it in /etc/apk/keys, Non-interactively
 ```
+)

 ## ISO

-To be able to mount the iso without being root, I used `udisksctl`, which is builtin on Ubuntu.
+To be able to mount the iso without being root, I used `udisksctl`, which is already installed by default on Ubuntu.
 I also used the `mkisofs` command to build the iso.